TheOdinProject/curriculum/rails/forms_basics/form_basics.md

 The best part about Rails form helpers... they handle errors automatically too!
 If a form is rendered for a specific model object, like using `form_for @article` from the example above, Rails will check for errors and, if it finds any, it will automatically wrap a special `<div>` element around that field with the class `field_with_errors` so you can write whatever CSS your want to make it stand out.
 Cool!

+## Making PATCH and DELETE Submissions

+Forms aren't really designed to natively delete objects because browsers only support GET and POST requests.
+Rails gives you a way around that by sticking a hidden field named "_method" into your form.
+It tells Rails that you actually want to do either a PATCH (aka PUT) or DELETE request (whichever you specified), and might look like `<input name="_method" type="hidden" value="patch">`.

+You get Rails to add this to your form by passing an option to `form_for` or `form_tag` called `:method`, e.g.:

+    form_tag(search_path, :method => "patch")

 ## Controller-Side Refresher

 Just as a refresher, here's a very basic controller setup for handling `#new` actions and `#create` actions.